ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1996 and before/19900000_19280908_Artifacts_discovery.md

 None of the symbols on the artifact is used twice.
 This indicates, it could be a 39-character phonemic alphabet with one word written in the cartouche in the middle.
-Another argument for a phonemic alphabet is the fact that the symbols do not resemble aby dayly use or religious items as we would expect in a logographic alphabet.
+Another argument for a phonemic alphabet is the fact that the symbols do not resemble aby daily use or religious items as we would expect in a logographic alphabet.

 The word in the cartouche in the middle of the cover stone is probably a name of